danperazzo/Snake10/README.md

 # Snake10
-*Projeto bootloader infraestrutura de software - jogo snake em assembly x86*
+*Project of a bootloader for the discipline of software infrastructure at UFPE - Snake game in assembly x86*

 To build this code you need to have NASM and QEMU installed